cagov/caldata-mdsa-training/docs/data-transformation/dbt.md

 ### Continuous integration and continuous deployment (CI/CD)

-#### What is CI/CD and why you shouldn’t ignore it
+#### What Continuous Integration (CI) is, and why you shouldn’t ignore it

-CI/CD checks in GitHub or Azure DevOps are automated tests that are run against your code every time you push a change.
+Continuous Integration checks in GitHub, Azure DevOps, or BitBucket are automated tests that are run against your code every time you push a change.
 They are an important part of the software development process, and can help you:

-- **Catch errors and issues early:** CI/CD checks can identify issues with your code before they can cause problems in production.
+- **Catch errors and issues early:** CI checks can identify issues with your code before they can cause problems in production.
-- **Improve code quality:** CI/CD checks can help you to improve the quality of your code by identifying issues such as code smells (e.g. duplicate or dead code) and potential security vulnerabilities.
+- **Improve code quality:** CI checks can help you to improve the quality of your code by identifying issues like duplicate or dead code and potential security vulnerabilities.
+- **Establish a house style:** CI checks can enforce various code formatting rules and conventions that your team has agreed upon.

-To reiterate, CI/CD checks can help you to improve the quality of your code, reduce the risk of production issues, and save the whole team time in the long run.
-We have set up your project repository so that these checks cannot be ignored by preventing a merge of a PR with CI/CD failures.
-However, CI/CD checks shouldn’t be considered a pain or just a thing we have to do, they are rather intended to be a routine and helpful part of the development process.
+We have set up your project repository so that PRs cannot be merged to `main` unless these checks pass.
+This can sometimes feel annoying!
+At the end of the day, however, CI/CD checks shouldn’t feel painful or like a box-checking exercise: they are rather intended to be a routine and helpful part of the development process.
+Ultimately, experience has shown that effective use of CI/CD greatly speeds up the development process.

+#### Continuous Deployment (CD)

+Continuous Deployment (CD) in most MDSA projects is usually pretty simple.
+We typically do not build any applications or deploy cloud resources.
+Instead, whatever is in the `main` branch is considered "production", and our dbt projects and docs are built using that.

 For a deeper dive into how CI/CD is configured for this project see [these docs](../code/ci-cd.md)